tobbik/lua-t/docs/Csv.rst

   If set, ``quotchar`` appearing within a fiels are protected by a proceeding ``quotchar``, otherwise the ``escapechar`` is used.

-``luaFile/string source  = csv.source``
-  This is the file that is currently processed.

 ``string line  = csv.line``
   The current line the parser works on.